Maine State Jails and Prisons

 You need to fill out a request for notification which you can get from the Victim Witness Advocate at the District Attorney’s office.
 Who you get notification from depends on where the offender is being held:

 - If the offender will be released from a county jail (for a sentence of less than 9 months), you will be contacted by jail staff or the Victim Witness Advocate at your local District Attorney's Office.

 - If the offender will be released from a Department of Corrections prison (for any sentence over 9 months), you will be notified by the Department of Corrections Office of Victim Services.
 You may call call 800 968-6909 or visit the Department of Corrections Victim Services website to fill out an online notification form.

 If you are not sure where the offender is being held, contact the District Attorney's Office handling your case.
 You can also try using the Department of Corrections free online inmate search.

 Note: If you are a survivor of domestic violence, you should be notified automatically if the offender is released on bail before the trial.
 After the trial, you will still have to fill out a request for notification as described above.

 How will I be notified?

 The Department of Corrections Victim Services or the County Jail will notify you by mail or phone as soon as they know when the inmate will be released.
 The notification will include the expected date of release and the address where the inmate will live, if known.
 In some cases the notification will also tell you where the inmate will work or go to school.
 In an emergency, for example if the inmate escapes prison, you may be notified in person.

-Note: If your address changes, make sure you tell the Department of Corrections or the District Attorney's Office immediately, otherwise you may not be notified.
+Note: If your address or phone number changes, make sure you tell the Department of Corrections or the District Attorney's Office immediately, otherwise you may not be notified.

 PTLA # 373A